-SchoolTutoring Academy’s tutoring programs for Somers students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Somers students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Enrolling more than 1,500 students, the Somers Public School District operates three schools including one elementary, one middle, and one high school.
 Working to foster the development of personal and academic excellence and well being, the Curriculum of the Somers Public School District uses innovative practices and ongoing professional development.
 Somers Public Schools utilizes the Connecticut Common Core State Standards in Reading and Mathematics and the Smarter Balanced Assessment Consortium for student assessment.

 We currently cover the following Somers-area school district: Somers Public School District.

 Educating Our Parents: Understanding the Somers District Curriculum